What Is Taboo OCD? When Intrusive Thoughts Attack What You Value Most

 Carissa is a committed Christian, happily married to a man she deeply loves.
-Yet for the past year, she’s been tormented by an intrusive thought: “What if I’m a lesbian and don’t know it?”
+Yet for over a year, she’s been tormented by a single intrusive thought:

-What Are Taboo OCD Types?
+What Are the Taboo OCD Themes?

 Some intrusive thoughts fall into a category that people are too ashamed to discuss and target the things we care about most—our faith, identity, morality, or relationships.
-Five common taboo OCD themes involve intrusive thoughts related to:

 1. Sexual Orientation OCD (SO-OCD)